JayKubJK/JayKubJK/README.md

 * I don't really like C despite how low-level it is.
 It just doesn't feel right after having programmed in C++ for so long
+* Scala is alright.
+With it being a more functional-focused language than object-oriented, it takes some time to get used to, especially working with Apache Spark
 * Julia feels like a mash between Python and R
 * Matlab feels like a true mathematical programming language, which is kind of the point of Matlab lol
 * I've worked with Svelte, CSS, HTML, and JS for dabbling with web development and stuff.
 It's kinda fun, albeit tedious since I know next to nothing for front-end development